makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 // All checks passed, the request and the visitorId are trustworthy
 ```

-You can learn more about Fingerprint Pro PHP Server API SDK in the [documentation](https://dev.fingerprint.com/docs/fingerprint-pro-server-api-php-sdk) or at [GitHub](https://github.com/fingerprintjs/fingerprint-pro-server-api-php-sdk).
+You can learn more about Fingerprint Pro PHP Server API SDK in the [documentation](https://dev.fingerprint.com/docs/fingerprint-pro-server-api-php-sdk) or on [GitHub](https://github.com/fingerprintjs/fingerprint-pro-server-api-php-sdk).

 ## Advantages of Fingerprint